kkuznets/cryptocurrency-market-tracker/README.md

 ## Additional Information

-Users may choose to include or exclude digits, uppercase & lowercase letters and special character in their passwords.
+Users may select the type of cryptocurrency to convert.

 ## Built With